systems-rg/systems-rg.github.io/wss23.md

 Bansal](https://sorav.compiler.ai) and [Kumar Madhukar](https://kumarmadhukar.github.io).
 The school will have a series of guest lectures, on symbolic execution and fuzzing, and their application to neural network analysis, by [Subhajit Roy](https://www.cse.iitk.ac.in/users/subhajit/).

-## Logistics
-* **Dates:** 4-8 December 2023
-* **Venue:** The talks will be in Room 501 on the fourth floor of the [Bharti Building](https://g.co/kgs/vroyzW) and the labs will be held in Room LH504 on the fifth floor of the [Lecture hall complex](https://g.co/kgs/YfiLty).
-* **Accommodation** We will try and provide hostel accommodation to the selected participants during 3-8 December 2023.
-You will need to check-out before lunch on 9th December 2023.
-Please be aware that the availability of hostel accommodation depends on several external factors that are beyond our control.
-While we expect everyone to be able to get hostel accommodation, do not assume this until you receive a confirmation from us.
-We will do our best to confirm this (for the selected participants) as soon as possible.
-* **After winter school**: Interested students will be encouraged to apply for **internships at IIT Delhi** during eight weeks of summer 2024.
-Stipend will be offered to cover living and stay expenses in the IIT hostel during the internship.

-> Please note that we will NOT give any certificate of completion and will NOT provide recommendation letters to graduate schools or otherwise for participating in the school.

-## Application process
-The typical profile of a participant will be a final-year undergraduate student or a post-graduate (Masters/PhD) student or an industry professional interested in getting introduced to advanced topics in program analysis and optimization.

-Please fill the [form at this link](https://docs.google.com/forms/d/e/1FAIpQLSet1cpQ2A5vZfB184XnFFCmHGGv7hYBfYSNaMh_UonFxHUuGA/viewform) before 11:59pm on ~~31st October~~ 12th November 2023 to apply to attend the Winter school.
-The form requires you to read a paper/blog, and write what you understood from it.
-Please budget at least two days for this.

 ## Inaugural talk by [Ranjit Jhala](https://ranjitjhala.github.io/) on "Flux: A Language Integrated Verifier for Rust"
 #### December 4th, 9-10:30 am (delivered virtually)